 The perfect place to stop and unwind in nature

-Nestled in ancient forests with incredible views of the sweeping escarpment makes Lake Manyara is the perfect place to relax in nature and unwind from city life.
-This was attested by Hemmingway who camped in the mahogany and fig tree forest and wrote about the beauty of the lake in a book named, ‘Green Hills of Africa’.
+Nestled in ancient forests with incredible views of the sweeping escarpment, Lake Manyara is the perfect place to relax in nature and unwind from city life.
+This was attested to by Hemmingway, who camped in the mahogany and fig tree forest and wrote about the beauty of the lake in a book called ‘Green Hills of Africa’.
 Only ninety minutes from Arusha, it is a great stop-off on your way to the Serengeti National Park.

 Unique forests in a beautiful landscape await you